exercism/docs/building/tracks/config-json.md

 ## Key features

 The language's key features succinctly describe what the most important features of the language are.
+They are meant to "sell" a language in a way, getting students interested in the language.
+Easily understandable titles are most beneficial.

 The key features are specified in the top-level `key_features` field which is defined as an array of objects with the following fields: